Lab 4: Svelte (Templating & Control Flow)

 Before you proceed, commit and push your changes, then on github.com, enable GitHub Pages on your repo selecting “Github Actions” as the source (Repo settings → Pages → Source: GitHub Actions).

-SvelteKit has a detailed guide on how to deploy to GitHub Pages which we will use.
-Visit that page, and copy the code shown for the following files:
+SvelteKit has a detailed guide on how to deploy to GitHub Pages.
+Copy the code linked below for the following files:

 .github/workflows/deploy.yml